scorelab/LabelLab/README.md

 > **NOTE**: This version is only supporting for Chrome and Firefox browser.
 And make sure to instal the extension -> Redux Dev Tools in chrome extension library.

 #### How to Use (Mobile)
 Run the Node server in the labellab-server directory (if not already done):

 `npm start`

-In a new terminal navigate to `labellab_mobile` directory and build flutter the application
+In a new terminal navigate to `labellab_mobile` directory.

+Configure the `lib/config.dart` using the format provided in `lib/config_example.dart`.

+Build flutter the application

 `flutter build apk`